quidprocrow/javascript-continued-learning/README.md

 2. If it encounters a function declaration, it checks the function for syntactic errors, then stores that function effectively as a string in memory.
 Note that if that function includes any further variables or function declarations, it does nothing with them.
 3. It ignores any variable assignments or function executions. *I don't yet know how it handles for or while loops, or even anonymous code blocks.*
 4. Immediately upon reaching the last line of code, **the execution phase** begins.
 It treats variable declarations as assignment for the variables already allocated memory.
-5. If it encounters *a variable assignment without prior variable declaration*, it checks any parent scopes for that variable, then creates and assigns the value.
+5. If it encounters *a variable assignment without prior variable declaration*, it checks any parent scopes for that variable, then creates and assigns the value within  the global scope if it finds none.
 6. If it encounters a function expression, it creates a *local execution context* for that function.
-7. *Within that local execution context*, it enters a context specific **compilation phase**, so it begins allocating memory to any variable declarations and function declarations, just as before.
+7. *Within that local execution context*, it enters a context specific **compilation phase**, so it begins allocating memory to any variable declarations and function declarations within that execution  context, just as before.
-8. Interestingly, this means that any variable declarations after return statements do briefly occupy space in memory when a function is executed, because they are allocated space if still never given a value.
+8. Interestingly, this means that any variable declarations after return statements do briefly occupy space in memory when a function is executed, because they are allocated space in the compilation phase if still never given a value.
 They would be garbage collected immediately after execution, with any other unreachable variables.
 9. *When it enters the execution phase within the local execution context*, if it encounters variable reassignment for anything not inside that local context, it follows the scope chain upwards, and reassigns value accordingly *within the first variable definition it encounters*.
-Thus, if there are variable declarations in multiple successive parent scopes including the global scope, it simply adjusts the value in the nearest scope.
+Thus, if there are variable declarations using the same name in multiple successive parent scopes going all the way to the global scope, it simply adjusts the value in the nearest scope.
-10. If there is no declared variable matching the variable reassigned, it creates and assigns a variable in the global context. **This feature, and the variable allocation in the compilation phase, explain how variables can be `hoisted` -- and how accidental global variables can be created through errant assignment!**
+10. If a variable isn't declared within a particular execution context,  but there is a reassignment for that variable's value within  that context, then the place that memory stores a variable reassignment would  never  be that specific execution context.
+It would either be reassigned  within the first parent scope that the variable is declared / allocated memory -- or, if javascript can't find one, it would allocate space in the global scope and assign its value there. **This feature, and the variable allocation in the compilation phase, explain how variables can be `hoisted` -- and how accidental global variables can be created through errant assignment!**
 11. When the execution phase reaches the last line within the invoked function, javascript determines which values remain reachable.
 If a function returns a single value, everything is garbage collected except that value.
 If that function returns a function (or operation on variables) which accesses any variables within that function, it preserves that returned function and any variables necessary within that variables scope.
 12. **It will preserve a separate memory space for each separate invocation of a function that contains reachable variables.**